Japan’s tallest skyscraper, part of ambitious ‘urban village,’ completed in Tokyo - KESQ

 The building, one of several within the development, will be multi-purpose, hosting branded hotel residences, office spaces, a university medical center, retail shops and restaurants, and the largest international school in central Tokyo, according to the release.

-Spanning an area of more than 8 hectares (86,000 square feet), the project aims to revitalize the entire neighborhood, with other on-site facilities including a spa, fitness clubs, an art gallery and a museum.
+Spanning an area of more than 8 hectares (nearly 20 acres), the project aims to revitalize the entire neighborhood, with other on-site facilities including a spa, fitness clubs, an art gallery and a museum.
 The various structures will make up a “city within a city,” developers said.

 “To accommodate local traffic, we even constructed new roads running through the complex,” according to the website.
 The wider development is expected to accommodate about 20,000 employees and 3,500 residents, along with a projected 25-35 million visitors per year.

-Note: This article has been updated with a conversion of 8 hectares to its equivalent in acres.